Baroque

 Sonata in G Major for flute and harpsichord (Wq.
 133, H 564)

 C.P.E.
-Bach: Sonata for flute and harpsichord in D Major (Wq 129, H 556) was written in 1740 during composer's Berlin period while working as harpsichordist at the court of Frederick the Great who was known for his patronage of the arts.
-King Frederick II is known as the only monarch who played transverse flute and composed sonatas for flute and basso continuo, as well as four concertos for flute and string orchestra, four symphonies and three military marches.
+Bach: Sonata for flute and harpsichord in D Major (Wq 129, H 556) was written in 1740 during the composer's Berlin period while working as a harpsichordist at the court of Frederick the Great who was known for his patronage of the arts.
+King Frederick II is known as the only monarch who played transverse flute and composed sonatas for flute and basso continuo, as well as four concertos for flute and string orchestra, four symphonies, and three military marches.